hachmannlab/chemlg/docs/index.rst

 Code Design
 +++++++++++

 ChemLG is developed in the Python 3 programming language and uses OpenBabel and its Python extension, Pybel for handling molecules.
 The development follows a strictly modular and object-oriented design to make the overall code as flexible and versatile as possible.
+ChemLG can be run on a single core or in parallel on multiple cores.
+For the parallel execution, MPI4Py is also required along with OpenBabel as dependencies of ChemLG.

 Installation and Dependencies
 +++++++++++++++++++++++++++++

-The dependencies for ChemLG are OpenBabel and MPI4Py.
-It is recommended that these two dependencies are installed in a virtual environment prior to installing ChemLG.
-They can be installed via the conda installer:
+It is highly recommended that a virtual environment is used to run ChemLG.
+The virtual environment and ChemLG and its dependencies can be installed as:

 .. code:: bash